Immigration Options for Undocumented Children and Families

 Violence Against Women Act (VAWA)

-The VAWA permits an abused (domestic violence, battery and extreme cruelty) undocumented spouse or child of a U.S. citizen or lawful permanent resident to self-petition for a legal resident card without the cooperation of the abuser.
-An undocumented child can receive VAWA benefits even if he or she was not abused, as long as the child’s parent qualifies for VAWA due to abuse.
+The VAWA permits an abused (domestic violence, battery and extreme cruelty) undocumented spouse or child of a U.S. citizen or lawful permanent resident to self-petition for lawful Permanent Residence without the cooperation of the abuser.
+An undocumented child can receive VAWA benefits even if they were not abused, as long as the child’s parent qualifies for VAWA due to abuse and includes the child on their application.

 Benefits of VAWA: